Evolution of bacteria

-Defining Bacteria
+Defining bacteria

 Bacteria are prokaryotic microorganisms that can either have a bacilli, spirilli, or cocci shape and measure between 0.5-20 micrometers.
 They were one of the first living cells to evolve and have spread to inhabit a variety of different habitats including hydrothermal vents, glacial rocks, and other organisms.
 They share characteristics with eukaryotic cells including the cytoplasm, cell membrane, and ribosomes.
 Some unique bacterial features include the cell wall (also found in plants and fungi), flagella (not common for all bacteria), and the nucleoid.

 Bacteria can metabolise in different ways, most commonly by heterotrophic or autotrophic (either photosynthetic or chemosynthetic) processes.
 Bacteria reproduce through binary fission, though they can still share genetic information between individuals either by transduction, transformation, or conjugation.

-Process of Bacterial Evolution
+Process of bacterial evolution

 Bacteria evolve in a similar process to other organisms.
 This is through the process of natural selection, whereby beneficial adaptations are passed onto future generations until the trait becomes common within the entire population.
 However, since bacteria reproduce via binary fission—a form of asexual reproduction—the daughter cell and parent cell are genetically identical.
 This makes bacteria susceptible to environmental pressures, an issue that is overcome by sharing genetic information via transduction, transformation, or conjugation.
 This allows for new genetic and physical adaptations to develop, allowing bacteria to adapt to their environment and evolve.
 Furthermore, bacteria can reproduce in as little as 20 minutes, which allows for fast adaptation, meaning new strains of bacteria can evolve quickly.
 This has become an issue regarding antibiotic resistant bacteria.

 Thermotogales

 Thermotogota bacteria are typically thermophilic or hyperthermophilic, gram-negative staining, anaerobic organisms that can live near hydrothermal vents where temperatures can range between 55-95 °C. They are thought to be some of the earliest forms of life.
-Evidence of these organisms has been discovered in the Australian Apex Chert near ancient hydrothermal vents.
-These rocks date back 3.46 billion years and these fossils are thought to have belonged to early thermophilic bacteria.
-This is because these organisms do not require oxygen to survive, which was an element that was not present in large quantities in Earth's early atmosphere.
-Furthermore, this phylum still has living species such as Thermotoga neapolitana, which still largely resemble their ancestral form and still live around these vents, which some scientists have used as evidence to support this theory.
+Evidence of bacteria has been discovered in the Australian Apex Chert near ancient hydrothermal vents.
+These rocks date back 3.46 billion years and, because oxygen was not present in large quantities in Earth's early atmosphere, these fossils are thought to represent early thermophilic bacteria, which do not require oxygen to survive.
+Furthermore, living species such as Thermotoga neapolitana, which are thought to resemble their ancestral form, live around these vents, which some scientists have used as evidence to support this theory.

-More recent evidence has emerged, which suggests that Thermotogales evolved roughly between 3.2-3.5 billion years ago.
+More recent evidence suggests that Thermotogales evolved roughly between 3.2-3.5 billion years ago.
 This evidence was collected via gene sequencing of bacterial nucleoids to reconstruct their phylogeny.
 The first major divergence within the Thermotogales phylum was between Thermotogaceae and Fervidobacteriaceae, however, it is yet to be determined as to when this occurred.
 The family of Thermotogaceae then diverged into the genus Thermotoga and the genus Pseudothermotoga.
 The genus Thermotoga represents the majority of existing hyperthermophiles and are unique in that they are wrapped in an outer membrane that is referred to as a "toga".
 Some extant Thermotoga species include T. neapolitana.